Why Is The Great Wave Off Kanagawa So Famous?

 In March 2009 Christie's New York sold an undated 'print' for $68,500, while a decent print that was blurry and recolored was sold for $35,000.
 More recently a high quality print was sold at Bonhams New York in September 2012.
 A large number of prints of this 10 x 15in (25.5 x 38cm) artwork were originally produced.
 The British Museum has three original prints.

 Where is the original Great Wave off Kanagawa?

 After Hokusai's demise, his seller kept on printing from this original square.
-It's accepted that somewhere in the range of 5,000 and 10,000 impressions were produced using this original plate.
-Yet somewhere close to 100 and maybe upwards of 500 original impressions likely exist.
-Some pay $150,000 for an original impression, various designs of the Great Wave remain and can be obtained for far less.
+It's accepted that somewhere in the range of 5,000 and 10,000 prints were produced using the original plate.
+Yet somewhere close to 100 and maybe upwards of 500 original prints likely exist.

 Where can I see Hokusai waves?